-Dahlbäck’s work is supported by the following foundations: Pro Musica, Helene och Walter Grönqvist and Vaasan Jaakkoo, from which she has received so called scholarships of recognition.
+Dahlbäck’s work has previously been supported by the following foundations: Pro Musica, Helene och Walter Grönqvist and Vaasan Jaakkoo, from which she has received so called scholarships of recognition.
 In 2013 Konstsamfundet rewarded her the Jenny Spennert grant for her work in the early music field and in 2021 the Stina Krook foundation rewarded her with a grant for her artistic work.
 Other scholarships have been granted e.g. by Finnish Cultural Foundation, Swedish Cultural Foundation in Finland, Victoriastiftelsen and Viljo ja Maire Vuorio foundation.

 Dahlbäck is also senior lecturer of classical and baroque voice at Novia University of Applied Sciences in Pietarsaari, Finland.

 In her spare time, Ms Dahlbäck enjoys time outdoors with the family in her native Finland.
 She is also fond of baking cakes, a tasteful cognac and reading fiction in different languages.